Application-Defined Receive Side Dispatching on the NIC

+Based on this packet layout, \sysname NIC is designed to match \textit{dispatch\_info} fields against configured rules and cache the dispatch result for subsequent packets of the same message ID.

-There is no packet buffering in \sysname as it is designed to only incur minimal on-NIC memory footprint: \sysname NIC only maintains per-request states (\ie descriptor for DMAing packet contents, sequence numbers of received packets, timer for request expiration, cached dispatch result).
-Specifically, \sysname uses the following mechanisms:
+By leveraging this, \sysname NIC avoids buffering packets and reassembling messages on NIC, which is shown to be resource-consuming~\cite{ttpoe, hotchip34_ttpoe}.
+Instead, to achieve the design goal of hardware resource efficiency, \sysname NIC only incurs minimal on-NIC memory footprint: it only maintains per-message states (\ie descriptor for DMAing packet payloads, sequence numbers of received packets, timer for message expiration, cached dispatch result) for each active message.
+To this end, \sysname uses the following mechanisms:

-\Para{Separation of packet and request delivery.} \sysname does not buffer packets: each received packet will be immediately DMAed to the host and the host will be notified later when all packets of a request are received.
-To support reliable request delivery, \sysname NIC sends an {\it ACK} packet upon receiving all the {\it DATA} packets of a request.
-Specifically, for ease of exposition, here we assume in-order packet arrival within a request.
-As shown in Figure~\ref{fig:qn_nic_arch}, on the {\it RX} path, the packet filter separates {\it DATA} and {\it ACK} packets. \circled{1} For {\it DATA} packet, it passes QNP metadata (\ie request ID, length, and packet sequence number) to Receive Side Dispatch (RSD, \S\ref{ssec:qn_rsd}) along with the packet. \circled{2} Dispatch result (\ie RX queue index) for the request is cached and used by Packet Receive Engine to \circled{3} fetch a descriptor from the target RX queue, then \circled{4} packet content is DMAed to the host using this fetched descriptor. \circled{5} It will also update states in the Request Receive Engine.
-Specifically, NIC tracks the descriptor, a timer when the last packet of the request is received, and the missing packets. \circled{6} When all packets of the request are received, QNP RX notifies the host of the successful request delivery.
-By calling \sysname APIs, applications can directly receive reassembled requests.
+\Para{Separation of packet and message delivery.} \sysname does not buffer packets: each received packet is immediately DMAed to the host memory and the host will be notified later when all packets of a message are received.
+For ease of exposition, here we assume in-order packet arrival within a message.
+We discuss how \sysname handles out-of-order packets later.

+As shown in Figure~\ref{fig:qn_nic_arch}, on the {\it RX} path, \begin{CompactItemize} \item \circled{1} a packet filter parses out packet metadata (\ie message ID, length, and packet sequence number) and inputs it to RSD (\S\ref{sssec:qn_rsd}) along with the packet to compute the \circled{2} dispatch result (\ie RX queue) for the message. \item The result is cached for this message ID and used by Packet Receive Engine to \circled{3} fetch a descriptor from the target RX queue, then \circled{4} packet content is DMAed to the host, by using the fetched descriptor and the packet's in-message sequence number to determine its offset in the descriptor-pointed memory region. \sysname uses per-message descriptor and ensures the pointed memory region is large enough for the message itself. \item \circled{5} Message Receive Engine tracks the following states per message: the fetched descriptor, an indicator of received and missing packets to show whether a message is fully received, and a timer when the last packet of the message was received.
+These states are essential for \sysname's correctness and resource efficiency: the descriptor is kept for the subsequent packets within the same message, and the per-message timer is used to notify \sysname to reclaim the corresponding on-NIC states and at-host memory once it expires. \item \circled{6} When all packets of the message are received, \sysname NIC notifies the host of the successful message delivery.
+By calling \sysname \textit{recv\_msg()} API, applications can directly receive the deserialized messages from the allocated RX queues. \end{CompactItemize}